clarkevansteenderen/CBC_Tutorials/Tutorial_1/Tut1_phylogenies.md

 ## Create a haplotype network in PopART <a name = "haplotypenetwork"></a>

 We’ll use some *Dactylopius confusus* 12S rRNA sequences for this.
+These have already been trimmed, aligned, and prepared, and are saved in FASTA format.

 PopART reads in Nexus files, and so you need to convert from .fasta to .nex.
 There are many online converters, but I like